mmlabs-mindmaze/mmpack/docs/man/mmpack-install.rst

 installation and request said packages.

-If **mmpack** finds additional packages required for the transaction (dependencies) it will ask for user confimation before proceeding (default answer is negative).
+If **mmpack** finds additional packages required for the transaction (dependencies) it will ask for user confirmation before proceeding (default answer is negative).
 Otherwise it will proceed to the installation.

 OPTIONS